religion

 • The effects of infinity on finite systems

+The repercussions of our universe being infinite are mind-boggling!
 “Imagine you had a perfectly sealed box.
 Nothing can come in, and nothing can escape.
 Into this box you placed an apple and sealed it shut.
-If you waited long enough, the apple would go through various states of decomposition.… Continue reading
+If you waited long enough,… Continue reading

 The effects of infinity on finite systems